sandipkaranjekar/schema_framework/README.md

   configuration.
 You can define other required variables also.
 * **db.sql** - Database dump to start with.
 * **index.php** - Home page.

+## License

+The basic schema framework code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).